neo-project/docs/en-us/node/testnet.md

 ![image](http://docs.neo.org/images/2017-06-08_14-16-35.png)

-2. Copy the contents of the program (GUI) directory `NeoUI.exe.testnet.config` into the `NeoUI.exe.config` as shown in Figure
+2. Copy the contents of the program (GUI) directory `neo-gui.exe.testnet.config` into the `neo-gui.exe.config` as shown in Figure

 ![image](http://docs.neo.org/images/2017-06-08_14-16-12.png)